-- The needs of the working age population, those recently retired and students had been identified and the practice had adjusted the services it offered to ensure these were accessible, flexible and offered continuity of care. - The practice was proactive in offering online services as well as a full range of health promotion and screening that reflected the needs for this age group.
+- The needs of the working age population, those recently retired and students had been identified and the practice had adjusted the services it offered to ensure these were accessible, flexible and offered continuity of care. - The practice offered early morning appointments at the practice on Monday and Friday mornings and appointments at the practice on a Saturday morning.
+The practice also offered weekend and evening appointments through the Sheffield satellite clinical scheme. - The practice was proactive in offering online services as well as a full range of health promotion and screening that reflects the needs for this age group. - The practice offered same day appointments at the urgent clinic and GP telephone advice for those who could not attend the practice. - We were told how the GPs had been trained to use specialist equipment to perform a procedure, normally carried out by a practice nurse for a patient who worked away all week so they could offer the patient the treatment on a Saturday at the extended hours clinic (when there was no nurse on duty).